jtompkins/rehash/README.md

 ### Creating the store

-To create a Rehash store, you'll need to define the state of your shape, and the serializer you want to use for each key:
+To create a Rehash store, you'll need to define the shape of your state, and the serializer you want to use for each key:

 ```js